agenium-scale/nsimd/README.md

 usage: nsconfig [OPTIONS]...
 DIRECTORY
 Configure project for compilation.

-  -v                   verbose mode
-  -nodev               Build system will never call nsconfig -DVAR=VALUE          Set value of variable VAR to VALUE -list-vars           List project specific variable -GBUILD_SYSTEM       Produce files for build system BUILD_SYSTEM -Ghelp               List supported build systems -oOUTPUT             Output to OUTPUT instead of default -comp=SUITE          Use compiler SUITE for both C and C++ -ccomp=SUITE,PATH[,VERSION[,ARCHI]]
+  -v              verbose mode, useful for debugging -nodev          Build system will never call nsconfig -DVAR=VALUE     Set value of variable VAR to VALUE -list-vars      List project specific variable -GBUILD_SYSTEM  Produce files for build system BUILD_SYSTEM
-                       Use PATH as default C compiler from suite SUITE If VERSION and/or ARCHI are given, nsconfig try to determine those.
-This is useful for cross compiling, ARCHI must be in { x86, x86_64, arm, aarch64 }
-  -ccomp=help          List supported C compilers -cppcomp=SUITE,PATH[,VERSION[,ARCHI]]
+                  Supported BUILD_SYSTEM:
+                    make       POSIX Makefile
+                    gnumake    GNU Makefile
+                    nmake      Microsot Visual Studio NMake Makefile
+                    ninja      Ninja build file (this is the default) list-vars  List project specific variables -oOUTPUT        Output to OUTPUT instead of default -suite=SUITE    Use compilers from SUITE as default ones Supported SUITE:
+                    gcc       The GNU compiler collection
+                    msvc      Microsoft C and C++ compiler
+                    llvm      The LLVM compiler infrastructure
+                    armclang  Arm suite of compilers based on LLVM icc       Intel C amd C++ compiler
+                    rocm      Radeon Open Compute compilers
+                    cuda, cuda+gcc, cuda+clang, cuda+msvc
+                              Nvidia CUDA C++ compiler -comp=COMMAND,COMPILER[,PATH[,VERSION[,ARCHI]]]
-                       Use PATH as default C++ compiler from suite SUITE If VERSION and/or ARCHI are given, nsconfig try to determine those.
-This is useful for cross compiling, ARCHI must be in { x86, x86_64, arm, aarch64 }
+                  Use COMPILER when COMMAND is invoked for compilation If VERSION and/or ARCHI are not given, nsconfig will try to determine those.
+This is useful for cross compiling and/or setting the CUDA host compiler.
+                  COMMAND must be in { cc, c++, gcc, g++, cl, icc, nvcc, hipcc, hcc, clang, clang++, armclang, armclang++,
+                  cuda-host-c++ } ;
+                  VERSION is compiler dependant.
+Note that VERSION can be set to only major number(s) in which case nsconfig fill missing numbers with zeros.
+                  Supported ARCHI:
+                    x86      Intel 32-bits ISA
+                    x86_64   Intel/AMD 64-bits ISA
+                    armel    ARMv5 and ARMv6 32-bits ISA
+                    armhf    ARMv7 32-bits ISA
+                    aarch64  ARM 64-bits ISA
+                  Supported COMPILER:
+                    gcc, g++              GNU Compiler Collection
+                    clang, clang++        LLVM Compiler Infrastructure
+                    msvc, cl              Microsoft Visual C++
+                    armclang, armclang++  ARM Compiler
+                    icc                   Intel C/C++ Compiler
+                    dpcpp                 Intel DPC++ Compiler
+                    nvcc                  Nvidia CUDA compiler
-  -cppcomp=help        List supported C++ compilers -prefix=PREFIX       Set prefix for installation to PREFIX -h, --help           Print the current text
+                    hipcc                 ROCm HIP compiler -prefix=PREFIX  Set path for installation to PREFIX -h, --help      Print the current help

+NOTE: Nvidia CUDA compiler (nvcc) needs a host compiler.
+Usually on
+      Linux systems it is GCC while on Windows systems it is MSVC.
+      If nvcc is chosen as the default C++ compiler via the -suite switch, then its host compiler can be invoked in compilation commands with 'cuda-host-c++'.
+The latter defaults to GCC on Linux systems and MSVC on Windows systems.
+The user can of course choose a specific version and path of this host compiler via the '-comp=cuda-hostc++,... parameters.
+If nvcc is not chosen as the default C++ compiler but is used for compilation then its default C++ host compiler is 'c++'.
+The latter can also be customized via the '-comp=c++,...' command line switch.
 ```

 Each project can defined its own set of variable controlling the generation of